 Nestled in Lincoln County along U.S. Route 93, Crystal Springs is located about 5 miles north of Hiko.
 Its seclusion is heightened by the vast desert that surrounds it and the absence of major urban centers nearby.

-To get there, I travel along the Great Basin Highway, and just as the desert seems endless, the springs appear like a hidden treasure.
+To get there, travel along the Great Basin Highway, and just as the desert seems endless, the springs appear like a hidden treasure.
 The journey through open landscapes reinforces the town’s isolated charm, making it a perfect getaway for those seeking peace and natural beauty.

 6. Cal-Nev-Ari: Small Town Charm at the Crossroads